CQCL/hugr/specification/hugr.md

 These are (potentially polymorphic) definitions of types and operations, respectively---polymorphism arises because both may declare any number TypeParams (as per [Type System](#type-system)).
-To use a TypeDef as a type, it must be instantiated with TypeArgs appropriate for its TypeParams, and similarly to use an OpDef as a node operation: each node stores a static-constant list of TypeArgs.
+To use a TypeDef as a type, it must be instantiated with TypeArgs appropriate for its TypeParams, and similarly to use an OpDef as a node operation: each `OpaqueOp` node stores a static-constant list of TypeArgs.

 For TypeDef's, any set of TypeArgs conforming to its TypeParams, produces a valid type.
 However, for OpDef's, greater flexibility is allowed: each OpDef *either*